 The LMRWMO does not implement a project review and permitting program.
-LMRWMO staff may be asked to review specific projects but do not approve or deny permits.
-The LMRWMO instead relies on member cities to ensure that development and redevelopment projects meet applicable LMRWMO performance standards.
+The LMRWMO may be asked to review specific projects but do not approve or deny permits.
+The LMRWMO instead relies on member cities to ensure that development and redevelopment projects meet applicable LMRWMO performance standards, which are quantitative criteria that member cities must meet and/or require developers to meet when implementing projects.
+LMRWMO and member city performance standards (current as of 2022) are briefly summarized in Table 4-1.
 The Board of Managers affirmed this arrangement as the preferred regulatory framework during Plan development.

-Member cities must adopt standards at least as stringent as the LMRWMO; local standards are documented in city ordinances, local water management plans, and/or city engineering standards documents.
+Member cities must adopt standards at least as stringent as the LMRWMO within 2 years of Plan adoption; local standards are documented in city code/ordinances, local water management plans, and/or city engineering standards documents.
 Each city executes a project review, permitting, and enforcement program to ensure compliance with LMRWMO and local standards.
-With this Plan, the LMRWMO has established water quality performance standards for development and redevelopment projects disturbing one acre or more (see Section 4.1.3 - Policy 1).
-In "Regulatory Watersheds" (watersheds tributary to select impaired Priority Level 1 lakes, see Figure 2-3), the trigger for water quality performance standards is 1⁄2 acre of disturbance (see Section 4.1.3 - Policy 2).
+With this Plan, the LMRWMO has established water quality performance standards for development and redevelopment projects disturbing one acre or more throughout the LMRWMO (see Section 4.1.3 - Policy 1).
+Within the LMRWMO's identified Regulatory Watersheds (watersheds tributary to select impaired Priority Level 1 lakes as shown in Figure 2-3 and Figure 4-1), the trigger for water quality performance standards is 1⁄2 acre of disturbance (see Section 4.1.3 - Policy 2).

-Alignment of LMRWMO and city performance standards can promote efficiency, while differences between LMRWMO and city performance standards can result in confusion for project proposers, inconsistent application of requirements, and burden on member city resources.
-The policies included in this Plan (see Section 4.0) include an active role for the LMRWMO in ensuring the Member Cities have updated their code to reflect local regulatory procedures and performance standards consistent with this Plan.
+Alignment of LMRWMO and city performance standards can promote efficiency, while differences between LMRWMO and city performance standards can result in confusion for project proposers, inconsistent application of requirements, and a burden on member city resources.
+The LMRMWO has striven to maintain relative consistency with other applicable standards in developing its own performance standards to promote efficiency and limit the burden on cities.
+Additionally, the policies included in this Plan (see Section 4.0) include an active role for the LMRWMO in ensuring the member cities have updated their code/ordinances to reflect local regulatory procedures and performance standards consistent with this Plan.